drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **Authentication**
 > Authenicate() vs login()
->> The `authenticate` method takes a username an password, unless they've been overriden by a custom user model to provide different crendental types, is queries each _authentication backend_ to see if the credentials are valid.
+>> The `authenticate` method takes a username and password, unless they've been overriden by a custom user model to provide different crendental types.
+This queries each _authentication backend_ to see if the credentials are valid.
 If they are, a new User object, whether it be a custom user or the default User object, is returned.

 >>> The `login` method simply takes the `User` object returned via the `authenticate` method and stores it in the Django session.

 >>> These two methods work together in order to provide authentication and authorization within the Django Framework

+> When Creating Custom Authentiation
+>> When you're using a custom `User` object, you will need a custom `authentication backend`.
+This backend will be used by Django to process users authenticationing against your application.
+In order to create a custom `authentication backend`, your class *MUST* have the following methods:

+	1) authenticate()

+	2) get_user()

+>> The authenciate method is expecting a unique identifer to be provided that allows retrieving the corresponding `User` object.
+The `get_user` method is responsible for returning a `User` that matches the unique identifier.
+Just as with the custom `User` objects, the custom `authentication backend` must be registered within the projects `settings.py`

+			e.g.
+				from accounts.models import User, Token

+				class PasswordlessAuthenticationBackend(object):

+					def authenticate(self, uid):
+						try:
+							token = Token.objects.get(uid=uid)

+							return User.objects.get(email=token.email)
+						except Token.DoesNotExist:
+							return None
+						except User.DoesNotExist:
+							return User.objects.create(email=token.email)

+					def get_user(self, email):
+						try:
+							return User.objects.get(email=email)
+						except User.DoesNotExist:
+							return None

+				Settings.py:

+					AUTHENTICATION_BACKEND = [
+						'accounts.authentication.PasswordlessAuthenticationBackend`,
+					]

 > How to login a user
 >> To log a user in, from a view, use `login()`.
-It takes an HttpRequest object and a User object. `login()` saves the user’s ID in the session, using Django’s session framework.
-Use `authenticate()` to verify a set of credentials.
+It takes a HttpRequest object and an User object. `login()` saves the user’s ID in the session, using Django’s session framework.

+>> Use `authenticate()` to verify a set of credentials.
 It takes credentials as keyword arguments, username and password for the default case, checks them against each authentication backend, and returns a User object if the credentials are valid for a backend.
 If the credentials aren’t valid for any backend or if a backend raises PermissionDenied, it returns None.
 For example:

             e.g.
                 from django.contrib.auth import authenticate, login